 This position is traditionally given to a Shinjin, and assigned through a lottery whenever one is free.
 The responsibilities of a Cardinal Kai are incredibly important, being tasked with observing and ensuring the safety of their quadrant.
 While they are prohibited from interfering directly, they are allowed to develop powerful techniques to teach to the fallen warriors who seek them out to use, so they may act to protect others in their stead.

-If you would be selected as the Mentor for the Technique Training or Acquire New Transformation Downtime Activities and you are teaching a character either the Signature Technique or Enhancement Power you gained through this, they may also increase 3 Attribute Scores of your choice by +2.
-This effect can only be used once per character.
+-[Passive]: If you would be selected as the Mentor for a character using the Technique Training or Unlocking Form Downtime Activities, and they intend to use their Downtime Activities to gain either the Signature Technique or Enhancement Power you gained through Fist of the Kaio, they may also increase 2 Attribute Scores of your choice by 1 (you choose which Attribute Scores).
+This effect can only be used once per Character.

-Galactic Overseer.
-If you have access to (or when you would gain access to) the Telepathy Magical Ability, gain access to the Wide-Range Telepathy.
-When using the Telepathy Magical Ability, you may target an ally within your Melee Range who is making physical contact with you, or a character you have currently targeted with the Second Sight ability, you may instead allow that character to use the Magical Ability as if they were you (including all Advancements).
+-[Triggered]: When using the Telepathy Unique Ability, you may target an Ally within your Melee Range who is making physical contact with you, or a Character you have currently targeted with the Second Sight ability.
+You may allow the targeted Character to use the Unique Ability as if they were you (including all Advancements).

-Increase the Dice Score of any Skill Checks made with all Skills that use your Insight Modifier by +1d4.
+-[Passive]: Increase the Dice Score of any Skill Checks made with all Skills that use your Insight Score by 1d4.

 Kaioshin Disciple/Attendant